sandersonfsl/CAD/README.md

         -> considering AB the distance between A to B an BC the the distance between B to C

-    * This explicit the ellipse equation :
+    * This explicits the ellipse equation :

         X²/(AB + BC)² + y²/(BC)² = 1